Syncerus antiquus

 Syncerus antiquus is an extinct species of buffalo from the Late Pleistocene and Holocene of Africa.
 It was one of the largest species in its family, potentially weighing up to 2000 kg.
-Due to this fact, it is sometimes known as the African giant buffalo.
+Due to this fact, it is sometimes known as the African giant buffalo, or as the long-horned buffalo due to its exceptionally long horns (see Description).
 The time of its extinction is of debate; Syncerus antiquus either became extinct at the end of the Late Pleistocene about 12,000 years ago or during the Holocene, some 4,000 years ago.